-- Go here for 4 tips on how to put your ego in its place (and learn about the lies your ego tells you).
+Go here some great tips on how to put your ego in its place (and learn about the lies your ego tells you).

 Have we missed anything?
 What are the biggest barriers to personal growth for you?
 What, if anything, are you doing to overcome them?
 Leave a comment and let us know.